General terms and conditions with customer information

 - Code of Conduct

-1.1 These general terms and conditions (hereinafter “GTC”) of Bediha Peukert (hereinafter “seller”) apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter “customer”) with the seller with regard to the seller in his online-shop for the goods shown.
-The inclusion of the customer’s own conditions is hereby contradicted, unless otherwise agreed.
+1.1 These general terms and conditions (hereinafter “GTC”) of Bediha Peukert (hereinafter “seller”) apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter “customer”) concludes with the seller with regard to the seller’s online -Shop completes illustrated goods.
+The inclusion of the customer’s own conditions is hereby contradicted, unless something else has been agreed.

-1.2 A consumer within the meaning of these terms and conditions is any natural person who concludes a legal transaction for purposes that can predominantly neither be attributed to their commercial nor their independent professional activity.
+1.2 A consumer within the meaning of these General Terms and Conditions is any natural person who concludes a legal transaction for purposes that are predominantly neither commercial nor self-employed.

-1.3 An entrepreneur within the meaning of these terms and conditions is a natural or legal person or a legal partnership who, when concluding a legal transaction, acts in the exercise of their commercial or independent professional activity.
+1.3 Entrepreneur within the meaning of these GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of their commercial or self-employed professional activity.

-2.1 The product descriptions contained in the seller’s online shop do not represent binding offers on the part of the seller, but serve to submit a binding offer by the customer.
+2.1 The product descriptions contained in the seller’s online shop do not represent binding offers on the part of the seller, but serve to enable the customer to submit a binding offer.

-2.2 The customer can submit the offer using the online order form integrated in the seller’s online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer for the goods in the shopping cart by clicking the button that concludes the ordering process.
-The customer can also submit the offer to the seller by fax, email, post or online contact form.
+2.2 The customer can submit the offer via the online order form integrated in the seller’s online shop.
+After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer with regard to the goods contained in the shopping cart by clicking the button that concludes the ordering process.
+Furthermore, the customer can also submit the offer to the seller by e-mail, fax, online contact form or by post.

-2.6 Before placing a binding order via the seller’s online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
-An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the representation on the screen is enlarged.
-The customer can correct his entries as part of the electronic ordering process using the usual keyboard and mouse functions until he clicks the button that concludes the ordering process.
+2.6 Before submitting a binding order via the seller’s online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
+An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the display on the screen is enlarged.
+The customer can correct his entries as part of the electronic ordering process using the usual keyboard and mouse functions until he clicks the button that completes the ordering process.

 2.7 Only the German language is available for the conclusion of the contract.

-2.8 Order processing and contact are usually carried out by email and automated order processing.
-The customer must ensure that the e-mail address provided by him for processing the order is correct, so that the e-mails sent by the seller can be received at this address.
-In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or third parties commissioned by the seller to process the order can be delivered.
+2.8 Order processing and contact are usually made via email and automated order processing.
+The customer must ensure that the e-mail address provided by him for order processing is correct so that the e-mails sent by the seller can be received at this address.
+In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or by third parties commissioned to process the order can be delivered.

-3.2 Further information on the right of revocation can be found in the seller’s revocation policy.
+3.2 Further information on the right of cancellation can be found in the seller’s cancellation policy.

 4) Prices and terms of payment

-4.1 Unless otherwise stated in the seller’s product description, the prices given are total prices that include statutory sales tax.
-Any additional delivery and shipping costs that may arise are specified separately in the respective product description.
+4.1 Unless otherwise stated in the seller’s product description, the prices quoted are total prices that include statutory sales tax.
+Any additional delivery and shipping costs are specified separately in the respective product description.

 4.2 For deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which are to be borne by the customer.
-These include, for example, costs for the transfer of money by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
-Such costs may also arise in relation to the money transfer if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.
+These include, for example, costs for money transfers by banks (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
+Such costs can also be incurred in relation to the transfer of money if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

-4.5 If the payment method “SOFORT” is selected, payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
-In order to be able to pay the invoice amount via “SOFORT”, the customer must have an online banking account activated for participation in “SOFORT”, identify himself accordingly during the payment process and confirm the payment instruction to “SOFORT”.
+4.5 If you select the “SOFORT” payment method, the payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
+In order to be able to pay the invoice amount via “SOFORT”, the customer must have an activated online banking account for participation in “SOFORT”, identify himself accordingly during the payment process and confirm the payment order to “SOFORT”.
 The payment transaction is carried out immediately afterwards by “SOFORT” and the customer’s bank account is debited.
-The customer can call up more information on the “SOFORT” payment method on the Internet at https://www.klarna.com/sofort/.
+The customer can access more detailed information on the “SOFORT” payment method on the Internet at https://www.klarna.com/sofort/.

-4.6 If you choose the credit card payment method via Stripe, the invoice amount is due immediately upon conclusion of the contract.
+4.7 If you select the credit card payment method via Stripe, the invoice amount is due immediately upon conclusion of the contract.
 Payment is processed by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter: “Stripe”).
-Stripe reserves the right to carry out a credit check and to reject this type of payment in the event of a negative credit check.
+Stripe reserves the right to carry out a credit check and to reject this payment method if the credit check is negative.

 5) Delivery and shipping conditions

-5.1 The delivery of goods takes place via delivery service provider to the delivery address specified by the customer, unless otherwise agreed.
+5.1 If the seller offers to ship the goods, delivery will be made within the delivery area specified by the seller to the delivery address specified by the customer, unless otherwise agreed.
 When processing the transaction, the delivery address specified in the seller’s order processing is decisive.

-5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper self-delivery.
-This only applies in the event that the seller is not responsible for the non-delivery and the seller has concluded a specific covering transaction with the supplier with due care.
-The seller will make every reasonable effort to procure the goods.
-In the event of the unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be reimbursed immediately.
+5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper delivery to himself.
+This only applies in the event that the seller is not responsible for the non-delivery and has concluded a specific hedging transaction with the supplier with due diligence.
+The seller will use all reasonable efforts to procure the goods.
+In the case of unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded immediately.

 6) Retention of title

-If the seller makes an advance payment, he retains ownership of the delivered goods until the purchase price owed has been paid in full.
+If the seller pays in advance, he retains ownership of the delivered goods until the purchase price owed has been paid in full.

 7) Liability for defects (warranty)

-7.1 Unless otherwise stated in the following provisions, the provisions of statutory liability for defects apply.
+7.1 Unless otherwise stated in the following regulations, the statutory liability for defects shall apply.
 Deviating from this, the following applies to contracts for the delivery of goods:

-7.2 If the customer acts as an entrepreneur, the seller has the choice of the type of supplementary performance; In the case of new goods, the limitation period for defects is one year from delivery of the goods; In the case of used goods, the rights and claims due to defects are excluded; the statute of limitations does not start again if a replacement delivery is made within the scope of liability for defects.
+7.2 If the customer acts as an entrepreneur, the seller has the choice of the type of supplementary performance; in the case of new goods, the limitation period for defects is one year from delivery of the goods; in the case of used goods, the rights and claims due to defects are excluded; the statute of limitations does not begin again if a replacement delivery is made as part of the liability for defects.

-7.3 The limitations of liability and shortened deadlines set out above do not apply for claims for damages and reimbursement of expenses by the customer, in the event that the seller has fraudulently concealed the defect, for goods that have been used for a building in accordance with their normal use and have caused its defectiveness, for any existing obligation on the part of the seller to provide updates for digital products in the case of contracts for the delivery of goods with digital elements.
+7.3 The limitations of liability and reductions in deadlines set out above do not apply for claims for damages and reimbursement of expenses by the customer, in the event that the seller has fraudulently concealed the defect, for goods that have been used for a building in accordance with their usual purpose and have caused its defectiveness, for any existing obligation of the seller to provide updates for digital products, in the case of contracts for the delivery of goods with digital elements.

-7.4 In addition, it applies to entrepreneurs that the statutory limitation periods for any existing statutory right of recourse remain unaffected.
+7.4 In addition, for entrepreneurs, the statutory limitation periods for any existing statutory right of recourse remain unaffected.

-7.5 If the customer acts as a merchant within the meaning of Section 1 of the German Commercial Code, he is subject to the commercial inspection and notification obligation in accordance with Section 377 of the German Commercial Code (HGB).
-If the customer fails to comply with the notification requirements regulated there, the goods are deemed to have been approved.
+7.5 If the customer acts as a merchant within the meaning of Section 1 of the German Commercial Code (HGB), he is subject to the commercial obligation to inspect and give notice of defects in accordance with Section 377 of the German Commercial Code.
+If the customer fails to comply with the notification obligations regulated there, the goods are deemed to have been approved.

 8) Applicable Law

 The law of the Federal Republic of Germany applies to all legal relationships between the parties, excluding the laws on the international purchase of movable goods.
-In the case of consumers, this choice of law only applies insofar as the protection granted by mandatory provisions of the law of the state in which the consumer has his habitual residence is not withdrawn.
+For consumers, this choice of law only applies insofar as the protection granted is not withdrawn by mandatory provisions of the law of the state in which the consumer has his habitual residence.

 9) Code of Conduct

-– The seller has submitted to the conditions of participation for the eCommerce initiative “Fairness in Retail”, which can be viewed on the Internet at https://www.fairness-im-handel.de/teilnahmebedingungen/.
+The seller has submitted to the conditions of participation for the eCommerce initiative “Fairness in trade”, which can be viewed on the Internet at https://www.fairness-im-handel.de/teilnahmebedingungen/.